WaterAid: Canada

-WaterCan/EauVive was established as a registered Canadian charity in 1987 by Michael Lubbock to "helping the world's poorest people gain access to clean drinking water, basic sanitation and hygiene education".
-It works in 37 countries — like Bangladesh, Kenya, Nicaragua, and Uganda — by partnering with local organizations to assist the poorest and most marginalized communities.
+WaterCan/EauVive was established as a registered Canadian charity in 1987 by Michael Lubbock to "help the world's poorest people gain access to clean drinking water, basic sanitation and hygiene education".
+It works in 37 countries—like Bangladesh, Kenya, Nicaragua, and Uganda—by partnering with local organizations to assist the poorest and most marginalized communities.
 WaterAid Canada implemented sanitation projects benefiting 2.2 million people and safe water projects benefiting 1.7 million people by 2014.
 The charity also organized 4,000 education sessions focused on menstrual hygiene in Bangladesh.
 It receives funding through donations by individuals, organizations, and foundations and the Canadian International Development Agency.
 In 2013, it became a member of the global federation WaterAid, and was named WaterAid Canada in mid-2014.